truenas/documentation/content/TruenasApps/StableApps/InstallPiHoleApp.md

 Pi-hole uses volumes store your data between container upgrades.

 {{< hint type=warning >}}
-You need to create these directories in a dataset on SCALE before you begin installing this container.
+You need to create these directories in a dataset on TrueNAS before you begin installing this container.
-Create directories in a dataset on SCALE, before you begin installing the container.
+Create directories in a dataset on TrueNAS, before you begin installing the container.
 {{< include file="/static/includes/MakeDirectory.md" >}}
 {{< /hint >}}